jchatel/quickmail-next-docs/replies-and-opportunities/handling-replies-with-opportunities.md

-# Handling Replies with Opportunities
+# Handling Replies with the Inbox

 **In this article:**

-- Why use the Opportunities?
+- Why use the Inbox?

-- What can I do with Opportunities?
+- What can I do with the Inbox?

-- What are the types of Opportunities?
+- What are the types of items in the Inbox?

-- Where can I find Opportunities?
+- Where can I find the Inbox?

-- Responding to a Lead's Reply
+- Responding to a lead's reply

 - Selecting an email account to send from

-- Marking Replies as Pending (Mark as read)
+- Marking replies as pending

-- Marking Replies as Won or Lost
+- Marking replies as won or lost

-- Snoozing/Unsnoozing Conversations
+- Snoozing and unsnoozing conversations

-- Viewing or Download Original Email (EML)
+- Viewing or downloading the original email (EML)

-- Categorizing Replies
+- Categorizing replies

-- Completing a Task
+- Attaching files

-- Completing a Call
+- Completing a task

-- Completing a Draft
+- Completing a call task

-- Managing Opportunities
+- Completing a draft

-- Opportunity Reports
+- Filtering the Inbox

-- Filtering Opportunities
+- Assigning conversations to team members

-- Assigning Opportunities to team members
+- Inbox reports

-- Adding Notes
+- Adding notes

-- Exporting Opportunities
+- Exporting conversations

-- Status Bar
+- Status bar

-- Bulk Actions
+- Bulk actions

-## Why use Opportunities?
+## Why Use the Inbox?

-"Opportunities" is a handy tool that keeps all your lead replies from different campaigns and email accounts in one place, so you never miss a response.
-It lets you see your whole conversation with a lead in one thread, making it easier to keep track of what’s going on.
-You can also manage tasks, calls, or even draft emails right from the same spot.
+The Inbox keeps all your lead replies from different campaigns and email accounts in one place, so you never miss a response.
+Each conversation is displayed as a single thread, making it easy to track the full history with a lead.
+You can also manage tasks, calls, and draft emails directly from the same view.

-Additionally, Opportunities leverages AI to summarize your conversations, suggest responses, and categorize replies, helping you stay organized and focus on what matters most.
-With these smart insights, managing and nurturing your leads becomes much simpler!
+The Inbox also uses AI to summarize conversations, suggest responses, and categorize replies, helping you stay organized and focus on the leads that matter most.

-## What can I do with Opportunities?
+## What Can I Do with the Inbox?

 - Respond to, view, and manage email replies